What Happened to me

 These preachers include Bridge, Sibbes, Bunyan, Luther, Whitefield and Spurgeon.
 God literally used these men’s words to save my life!* These men understood the darkness and torment that I was going through as a Christian.
 They were not surprised by it.
 My problem was essentially a spiritual one and these men had the spiritual understanding and answers I needed.

 Note: In my depressed state, even the Bible was very difficult for me to read because it dealt with death, sin, judgment and hell.
 These preachers also discuss these things so you may find them difficult to read at times.
-Because of the depth within these writings, take time to reflect as you read.

 Play the song You Say by Lauren Daigle